YijinHuang/Lesion-based-Contrastive-Learning/README.md

 #### Training

 1. Update 'data_path' and 'data_index' in `config.py`, where 'data_path' is the folder containing preprocessed images and 'data_index' is the pickle file with lesion predicted results.
-You can update other training configurations and hyperparameters in `config.py` for your customized dataset.
+You can update other training configurations and hyper-parameters in `config.py` for your customized dataset.
 2. Run to train:

 ```shell